 Second adjustment to be made: changing the permalinks.
 But be careful: if your site is already online, think carefully before doing so, because you could seal your entire SEO.

 Ideally, I advise you to adjust your permalinks as soon as you have finished installing the WordPress core files.

 If you have properly assessed the risks and want to take action, go to Settings > Permalinks.
 I advise you to tick the Post name.
 Remember to save your changes carefully to finish.

-Third advice for a more professional website: set up a personalized 404 page.
+The third bit of advice for a more professional website: set up a personalized 404 page.
 For the record, a 404 page is a page that does not exist, or no longer exists.
-Your visitors won’t like that, neither will search engines.
+Your visitors won't like that, neither will search engines.

 Finally, even if we are a little outside the scope of WordPress, I can only advise you to look at local SEO.

 Creating a Google My Business page will allow you to boost your visibility near you.
 Besides, it's free.

 To gain rankings on Google, you will have to produce content.
 Then it will have to be optimized.

 Because even with the best content in the world, if you don't make the necessary small technical adjustments, your readers may miss out.